rosanavalero/object_detection/README.md

 Project of the Module 5: 'Visual Recognition' of the Master's degree in Computer Vision at Universitat Autònoma de Barcelona (UAB)

 ## Summary
+This repository presents the findings and codebase from a comprehensive study evaluating the performance, context sensitivity, and limitations of Mask-RCNN and Faster-RCNN, two leading object detection and segmentation models.
+The evaluation was conducted on the KITTI-MOTS dataset, where the models were fine-tuned and compared against pretrained models from MSCOCO, revealing significant performance improvements.
+Additionally, the impact of contextual factors such as scale, orientation, and object position on detection accuracy was analyzed using the Out of Context dataset.

+The study identifies challenges including texture and feature interference leading to misclassification errors, underscoring the importance of careful model selection and awareness of pre-trained model biases.
+Visualization techniques are also emphasized for effective model performance verification during implementation.
+This repository includes code, datasets, and documentation to replicate the experiments and further explore the insights gained.

 See [Report](https://drive.google.com/file/d/1NsAixThfPALSulxXSsFDOKwCdwyTUNVN/view?usp=sharing)